raspberrypilearning/count-the-creatures/en/step_2.md

 --- task ---

 Click on the green flag.
-Hold up the paper and wave it over the target a few times, and it should say, "red".
+Hold up the paper or object and wave it over the target a few times, and it should say, "red" (or the colour that you selected).

 --- print-only ---